poori2907/ITS/README.md

 ## Project Academic Context

-This website was developed as part of an Information Technology Systems (ITS) course project, demonstrating:
+This website was developed as part of an Industrial Training (ITS) course project, demonstrating:

 - Web development skills using modern technologies
 - Understanding of business website requirements